charlpcronje/dev.docs.cronje.me/src/perl/regex/regexForSSHAgent.md

 ```python
 %fields = /^(.*?): (.*)$/gm;
 ```

 The pattern matches four times, and each time it matches, it finds two substrings.
 The `/gm` match returns all of these as a flat list of eight strings, which the list assignment to `%fields` will conveniently interpret as four key/value pairs, thus restoring harmony to the universe.

->Several other special variables deal with text captured in pattern matches. >< contains the entire matched string,everything to the left of the match, <everything to the right. <tt $+ contains the contents of the last backreference.
+>Several other special variables deal with text captured in pattern matches. >< contains the entire matched string,everything to the left of the match, to the right. `$+` contains the contents of the last backreference.

 ```python
 $_ = "Speak, <EM>friend</EM>, and enter.";